Opeoluwa-Shodipe/Hackbio/README.md

-This repository was initiated for a cancer project with an application of front-end bioinformatics
+This repository was initiated for a cancer project with for the development of front-end bioinformatics web tools.